 Quick—do this if you’re overwhelmed.

-• Focus on your breathes- as you inhale, receive a spirit of gentleness and take in the positivity that is orbiting around you.
+As you inhale, receive a spirit of gentleness and take in the positivity that is orbiting around you.
 As you exhale, release yourself from the tension that you may be feeling and rid yourself of your fears, doubts or worries.
-This is a simple 1-minute mediation that can bring calm to your spirit and can even be done on the go, in the office, or at home.
+This is a simple one-minute mediation that can bring calm to your spirit and can even be done on the go, in the office, or at home.